 Are you looking to expand your business?
 Do you want to purchase your own office space?
 Does your enterprise need to upscale its premises?

 If your business is doing well and you want to invest in property, a commercial mortgage could help you to move forward.
 But it’s not your only option.
-So is it right for you?
+There are other types of commercial property finance such as auction finance and construction finance but they are shorter term funding options.
+So is a commercial mortgage right for you?
 Here’s our guide to help you figure it out.

 Commercial mortgages are used for buying or defining any land or property for business purposes.
 They are a type of business loan that is secured against a commercial property, such as an apartment complex, warehouse, private office or shopping centre.